2amigos/command-bus/README.md

 # Bus

+NOTE: This library still under development (tests are not yet included).
+Use it at your own risk.

  A very simple Command Bus to plug into your project.
 This library differs from other similar libraries like [Tactician](http://tactician.thephpleague.com/) and [SimpleBus](http://simplebus.github.io/MessageBus/doc/command_bus.html) not on its purpose but on the approach taken.